Introducing Our Rant Against Bilibili Inc.

 Sponsored

-As well, it is important to consider BILI stock ratios such as price-to-sales, which is currently 3.42.BILI’s price to book ratio for the most recent quarter was 4.50, resulting in an 3.08 price to cash per share for the period.
+Additionally, it is important to take into account BILI stock ratios, including its price-to-sales ratio, which is 3.28 for the last tewlve months.BILI’s price to book ratio for the most recent quarter was 4.24, resulting in an 2.95 price to cash per share for the period.

 How does Bilibili Inc. (BILI) stock rate among analysts?
 Buy, sell, or hold?